 - Close family, such as a full aunt or uncle, a half-sibling, or a parent: All segment matches you have with these people will get you over the first hurdle of interpreting your results, letting you know if the match is on your maternal or paternal side.
 There's probably not a lot of point in actually painting the segments you share with such a close relative; it makes more sense to use these people to determine how you're related to other more distant matches.
 However, if you don't have a parent tested, painting these segments could provide a useful guide; if a new match shares these segments, this will help you figure out if this match is maternal or paternal.
-Painting matches with a full sibling is not recommended (see "Should you add your mother, father or sibling to your profile?" below); instead, start a separate profile for your full sibling.
+Painting matches with a full sibling is not recommended (see "Should you add your mother, father or sibling to your map?" below); instead, start a separate map for your full sibling.

 These matches will allow you to assign segments to specific ancestors, so you should paint them: